darrendoang/Integrated-System-Technology/README.md

 ## License

-Specify your license here, or state that the project is unlicensed and available for free use.
+This project is unlicensed and available for free use.

 ---